-Control Modes for the ACL Device Driver
+9.5.6.
+Control Modes for the Robotic Device Driver

-The ACL device driver, like all other device drivers, can pass actual messages or can generate simulated messages.
-In Real Mode, the device driver relays messages between the OpenCIM system and an ACL controller.
-In one of the simulation modes, the ACL device driver can be used to emulate a robot or to test a robot.
+The robotic device driver, like all other device drivers, can pass actual messages or can generate simulated messages.
+In Real Mode, the device driver relays messages between the OpenCIM system and a robotic controller.
+In one of the simulation modes, the robotic device driver can be used to emulate a robot or to test a robot.